OSVTAC/project-recommendations/index.md

 Central store (e.g. file system and/or database) and software application providing access to the voting-system information needed to conduct an election.
-This can include things like contest and ballot definitions, ballot images, cast vote records, and election results.
+This can include things like contest and ballot definitions, digital ballot pictures, cast vote records, and election results.

 A management interface can let staff perform tasks like importing and exporting data in open data formats, adjudicating